 Experience.
 Passion.
 Drive.

-Today, most Universities and Technical Schools simply cut and paste curriculum from other schools’ sites or take the recommended syllabus from the manufacturer of the software.
+Today, most Universities and Technical Schools simply cut and paste curriculum from other sites or take the recommended syllabus from the manufacturer of the software.
 The problem with this approach is that there is no continuity or flow and it simply becomes a checklist, crossing off each topic as they are covered.
 This approach is so convoluted that most students end up exactly where they started….CONFUSED!

 Another problem that I have seen is with recent college graduates.
-Many, upon graduation, have a degrees and the accolades that go with it, but do not have enough CAD experience for them to be valuable assets for companies.
-These candidates are usually passed over by hiring firms when their lack of experience becomes apparent during interviews.
-Universities simply give access to the software and tell the students, “The project is done by the end of the semester”.
+Many, upon graduation, have degrees and the accolades that go with it, but do not have enough CAD experience to slide into the workforce.
+These candidates are usually passed over when their lack of experience becomes apparent during interviews.Universities simply give the students access to the software and send them off on their own.
 Most of the time, the professor is learning the software along with the students.
 I have had numerous students that have attended my classes with this same story.

 I feel that it is important to stress the compassion that I have for not only teaching these two software packages, but also the drive I have to make you more efficient and marketable.